For Burn, Scarring and Laceration Claims Call 01772 783314

 Scarring to the body: A large proportion of awards for a number of noticeable laceration scars or a single disfiguring scar of legs/arms, hands, back or chest - awards range between £7,350 and £21,330.

-How long have I got to make a burns or scarring personal injury compensation claim?
+How long have I got to make a burns, scarring, or lacerations personal injury compensation claim?

-As with any personal injury, if you have suffered burns, scars or cuts, then you have 3 years from the date of the accident, or incident, within which to pursue a claim for personal injury compensation.
-The 3 year limit is set in English Law, subject to the Limitation Act 1980, and whilst there are exceptions to the 3 year period, we always tell our clients to make a claim as soon as possible after you have been injured, so as to avoid disappointment if you are outside of the 3 year period, and your claim becomes statute barred.
+As with any personal injury claim, if you have suffered burns, scars or cuts, then you have 3 years from the date of the accident within which to pursue a claim for personal injury compensation.
+This is subject to the Limitation Act 1980.

 Why choose MG Legal for my burns or scarring personal injury compensation claim?

-At MG Legal, our dedicated team of personal injury solicitors have a success rate above 99% for all personal injury claims that we accept, on a no win no fee basis.
+At MG Legal, our dedicated team of personal injury solicitors have a success rate above 99% for all burns, scars, and lacerations claims that we accept.

-With over 30 years in the personal injury claims sector, our personal injury team believe that our confidence in our own ability is demonstrated by the fact that every personal injury claim we accept is on the basis of a Conditional Fee Agreement, also known as a No Win No Fee agreement, which means that if we do not succeed for our client, and you do not receive any compensation, then we do not get paid for our work.
-You can see why we work so hard for our injured clients.
+With over 30 years of experience in personal injury claims, our team believe that our confidence in our own ability is demonstrated by the fact that every personal injury claim we accept is on a NO WIN NO FEE basis, which means that if we do not succeed for our client, then we do not get paid for our work, and you owe us nothing as the client.
+This allows you to make a burns, scars, or lacerations claim at no financial risk.